5 Next Steps After Your Call to Ministry

 Congratulations, you feel called into Ministry, now what?

-I felt that call to ministry when I was 13 years old and now 20 years later I’ve been in full-time ministry and had the privilege for 7 years of directing Champions Centre College, the Leadership and Bible college at Champions Centre.
-Because of this, I’ve found myself having similar conversations over and over again with people about their calling, specifically with young men and women who feel called to be in full-time ministry.
+I felt that call to ministry when I was 13 years old and now 23 years later I’ve been in full-time ministry and had the privilege for 7 years of directing Champions Centre College, the Leadership and Bible college in the Northwest of the USA.
+Because of this, I’ve found myself having many conversations over and over again with people about their calling, specifically with young men and women who feel called to be in full-time ministry.

 1. Immerse Yourself into God’s Word